Inhalant Overdose Symptoms, Risk Factors, Prevention, and Treatment

 Overdose Risk by Type of Inhalant

-The specific type of substance inhaled can differentially increase the risk of experiencing ill effects.
-Certain chemicals are related to higher incidence of sudden sniffing death and other immediate consequences.
-These chemicals with added risk are 1,5:
+The specific type of substance inhaled can differentially increase a person’s risk of experiencing ill effects.
+Certain chemicals are related to a higher incidence of sudden sniffing death and other immediate consequences.
+These chemicals with added risk are:1,5

 What to Do in Case of Inhalant Overdose